 Misconception 3: Not Seeing Beyond the Superficial

 When thinking of Chinese kung fu, many will think of Bruce Lee or, maybe, Kung Fu Panda.
 In reality, the most superior martial arts are not used for fighting.
-Rather, the culture of spiritual self-discipline that is part of some martial arts schools, often referred to as “cultivation,” has born the most well-known and miraculous stories.
+Rather, the culture of spiritual self-discipline that is part of some martial arts schools, often referred to as “cultivation,” has borne the most well-known and miraculous stories.

 There is a Chinese saying that “